Lipodystrophy and Body Changes

 • Injections, implants, and plastic surgery: Some people have procedures done to restore fullness in the face.
 However, many of these treatments have not been approved by the US Food and Drug Administration (FDA) for HIV-related lipodystrophy.
 If you are considering plastic surgery, research the options carefully.
 It is important to consult with a plastic surgeon or dermatologist experienced in treating HIV-related lipodystrophy.

-• For more information, see our fact sheet on Lipodystrophy Treatments and Fat Loss
+• For more information, see our fact sheet on Lipodystrophy Treatments Part II: Treatments for Fat Loss

 Fat gain